-Section Section Overview Connection to AMP Executive Summary A short consolidated summary of the current situation, investment priorities, key actions and total level of investment.
+Section Section Overview Connection to Activity Management Plan Executive Summary A short consolidated summary of the current situation, investment priorities, key actions and total level of investment.
 This section is intended to provide an outline of the Strategy to the reader.
 It does not have a direct connection to individual activity management plans.
 Strategic Direction Examines the context and issues surrounding the provision of infrastructure services.
 Sets the direction for infrastructure management and investment priorities.
 Sets out how the Council will: respond to growth or decline in demand; manage the renewal or replacement of existing assets over their lifetime; manage planned increases or decreases in levels of service will be allowed for, public health and environmental outcomes will be maintained or improved; and natural hazard risks will be addressed in terms of infrastructure resilience and financial planning.
+This section provides direction to the Council staff who prepare activity management plans for the relevant infrastructure activities.
+Each activity management plan is expected to consider the key priorities and identify actions that are in alignment with those priorities.
+It also provides a consolidated summary of this information from within the activity management plans.
 Activity Summaries For each activity: Provides an overview of the assets and their condition and performance; Outlines the levels of service; Considers the options to address key issues/priorities and identifies the preferred option; Summarises investment in the activity for the next 10 and 30 years; Lists the key assumptions and uncertainties.
 This section provides a concise summary of the activity management plan for the topics listed in this table.